TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

 Gigaom may obtain the following types of information from you or concerning your computer or device (“Information”), which may include information that can be used to identify you as specified below (“Personally Identifiable Information”):

-*   Name
+*   •Name
-*   Email Address
+*   •Email Address
-*   Mailing Address
+*   •Mailing Address
-*   Telephone Number(s)
+*   •Telephone Number(s)
-*   Credit Card Information
+*   •Credit Card Information
-*   Blog or Website URL
+*   •Blog or Website URL
-*   Social Networking Handle or Username
+*   •Social Networking Handle or Username
-*   Photo
+*   •Photo
-*   Demographic Information (e.g., age, gender, interests, and preferences)
+*   •Demographic Information (e.g., age, gender, interests, and preferences)
-*   Professional Title
+*   •Professional Title
-*   Company
+*   •Company
-*   Industry
+*   •Industry
-*   Activities or Content Viewed on Gigaom
+*   •Activities or Content Viewed on Gigaom
-*   Information Collected Automatically ( detailed below )
+*   •Information Collected Automatically ( detailed below )
-*   Information Received from Third Parties ( detailed below )
+*   •Information Received from Third Parties ( detailed below )

 In certain cases, we may request that you provide some of the Information identified above in order to obtain specific products or services (such as registering for a Gigaom event or logging in to download a research report from Gigaom).
 If you choose not to provide the Information we request, you may still use Gigaom, but you may be unable to access certain features or services.